Clicky

 I've never done Method 3 but I would if I canned foods!
 (What a tease!)

-Here are Some of My Filled and Ready-to-Use Mason Jars!
+Here are a Few of My Filled and Ready-to-Use Mason Jars!

 Mason jars in a row on a shelf, filled with dehydrated vegetablesTwo rows of my Mason jars inside a kitchen cupboard - filled with dehydrated food!

-I keep my actual dehydrated goodies in one of my kitchen cupboards! :-)
+I keep a stash of dehydrated goodies in Mason jars in a kitchen cupboard! :-)

-Plus, they look great on your shelves.
+Plus, they look great on our shelves.
 Impress your friends and family!

 You can use smaller air-tight jars (half-pint) for items that you don't use a lot of—such as garlic, and spices.

-I use air-tight jars for storing dehydrated food for everyday use.
+I use air-tight Mason jars for storing dehydrated food for everyday use.

 When I'm ready to make a quick soup or need to add some dehydrated vegetables to a recipe, I can quickly add some dehydrated vegetables without having to mess around preparing fresh vegetables.

-Now don't get me wrong, I'll take fresh vegetables over dehydrated any day, but we're all about doing this for long-term storage.
+Now don't get me wrong, I'll take fresh vegetables over dehydrated any day, but we're all about doing this for long-term storage and to speed up prep time during the week.

 Use Different Sized Mason Jars for Storing Dehydrated Food: Handy for Daily/Weekly Use